rqmusings/rqmusings/README.md

-- 👋 Hi, I’m @rqmusings
+- 👋 Hi, I’m @rqmusings, a Stanford MS CS, BS Mathematics, Creative Writer
 - 👀 I’m interested in making predictions
 - 🌱 I’m currently learning time series information
-- 📫 Reach me at gsychi@stanford.edu
+- 📫 Reach me at rqmusings@gmail.com

 <!---
 rqmusings/rqmusings is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.